mattdavida/EnderChallengeMod/README.md

 **Problematic Pattern:**
 1. Toggle NG+ on → **Save game** → Enemies become permanently tough
 2. Toggle NG+ off → Re-enter areas → Enemies still tough ❌
+3. Once you enable boss rush - you can save but quitting to title will cause game to crash.
+This is a known limitation.
+I recommend quitting and reopening the game to load new saves.

 **Recommendation:** Test NG+ mode without saving first.
 Only save when you're committed to NG+ difficulty for that playthrough.